pandas DataFrames

 Same as before, we get a Series data structure because we are selecting a single column from the DataFrame.

 Oftentimes we would like to keep our single column as a DataFrame.
-To do this, we use the to_frame() method, which converts a Series to a DataFrame:
+We use the to_frame() method to convert a Series to a DataFrame:

 # Extract the first column and convert it to a DataFrame